JanssenProject/home/development.md

 - Grant privileges to new user on `jans` schema `GRANT ALL PRIVILEGES ON jansdb.* TO 'jans'@'localhost';`
 - Exit MySQL login

-Next we will load basic configuration data into MySQL.
+Next, we will load basic configuration data into MySQL.
 This data is required by Janssen modules at the time of start up.
 We will use a helper script that will create required schema, tables, users, permissions and also insert basic configuration data in required tables.

 - Get MySQL database data load script file from [here](TODO add link here).
-This script is data dump which can directly be loaded in your local MySQL database.
+This script is a data dump which can directly be loaded in your local MySQL database.
 But before we load it, we need to replace generic host name in the script with the one that we have set for our local environment, which is `test.local.jans.io`.
 To do that, open script in a text editor and